pshrmn/hickory/README.md

 history.push('/same-location');

-// navigate will determine whether it should push or replace by comparing
+// update will determine whether it should push or replace by comparing
 // the path it is navigating to to the current path.
 If they are the
 // same, then it will use replace and if they are different it will use push

 // current path = '/here'
-history.navigate('/here'); // replace
+history.update('/here'); // replace
-history.navigate('/somewhere-else'); // push
+history.update('/somewhere-else'); // push

 // go takes a number and adds that value to the current index to get the
 // new index